chaitanya-vanapamala/red-wine-quality-regression/README.md

-# Red Wine Quality Logistin Regression
+# Red Wine Quality Logistic Regression

 Classification of Red wine (Good or Bad) Using logistic regression